slobzheninov/Glyphs-Scripts/README.md

 ## Generate Random Alternates Feature
 Creates an OpenType feature that randomizes alternatives.
 1. Glyphs from the selected Categories are randomly added to the selected number of Classes (called rand...).
-2. Then glyphs and its alternatives are randomly placed in 'sub... by ...' sequences of the choosen length.
+2. Then glyphs and its alternatives are randomly placed in 'sub... by ...' sequences of the chosen length.
 3. That can be repeated a few times, depending on how many lookups and lines per lookup you choose.
 Input format: glyph and its alternatives space separated.
 Next glyph with its alternatives go to the next line.
 The script is sketchy.
 The randomness depends on the numbers of classes and lines; I’d say start low and increase the values until it feel right.